 As an employee, you can be left in a difficult situation, and it’s very common for employees to fear that making a complaint will cause them to lose their jobs.
 However, this is why employment law exists: to protect your rights in the workplace.

 We recommend you first review your employment contract and employee handbook, then speak to an employment law firm as soon as possible.
 This is because claims with Employment Tribunals and the Court are time sensitive, and are generally considered to have begun from the date of the incident — not from when you reported it.

 Farleys has extensive experience handling breach of contract disputes.
 We are frequently approached to handle claims for issues around unfair dismissal, discrimination, harassment, unfair deductions from pay, wrongful dismissal, and issues regarding pay.

 We’re able to advise our clients through every stage of the legal process and we provide expert representation if your case is brought before the Employment Tribunal or the Court.

 If you think you need to speak with a specialist breach of contract solicitor, or you simply need more information, there are a number of ways to get in touch with us.
 You can give us a call on 0845 050 1958, use our chat to be connected with an expert, send us an email, call 0333 331 5294 or visit one of our local offices in Manchester, Blackburn, Preston, Accrington, and Burnley.

 What Is Breach of Contract?

-If you believe that your employer has changed the terms of your work to a degree that breached your contract of employment, you should speak to an employment law solicitor at the earliest opportunity.
-Even if the changes have not been set out in a formal document but have been relayed in verbal form, this could still constitute a breach of contract.
+If you believe that your employer has changed the terms of your work, or failed to give you proper notification of a change, or has breached a term specifically outlined in your contract of employment, you should speak to an employment law solicitor at the earliest opportunity!